OluwaseunOkundalaye/MARKETING-CAMPAIGN-RESULTS/README.md

 data = pd.read_csv(path)
 ```

-1. Are there any null values or outliers?
-How will you handle them?
+**1. Are there any null values or outliers?
+How will you handle them?**

 Null values refer to missing or undefined entries in a dataset.
 They can occur due to incomplete data collection, system errors, or manual omissions.
 Identifying null values is crucial as they can lead to inaccuracies in analysis or misinterpretation of results.

 Outliers are extreme data points that deviate significantly from the majority of observations.
 They can arise from errors, rare events, or natural variability within the data.
 These values have the potential to skew statistical measures and distort the overall analysis if not properly addressed.